Floriangomis/Nodejs-Passport.js-ZeroMq-Socket.io-Mangoose-MongoDB-_-Realtime-Chat/README.md

 $ npm run start
 ```

-And here we are you can now access the chat via localhost:3000
+And here we are !
+You can now access the chat via localhost:3000

 Keep in mind that currently the front-end is really trivial.
 The purpose of this project was to use Nodejs.